anewton1998/draft-regext-rdap-considerations-on-rfc9537/draft-regext-rdap-considerations-on-rfc9537.md

 This is the default redaction method in [@!RFC9537], and the most difficult to implement.

-In this method, the portions of the RDAP JSON response that are redacted are not present but are specified in the “prePath” string.
+In this method, the portions of the RDAP JSON response that are redacted are not present but may be specified in the “prePath” string.
 Because the information is removed from the response, the client will yield either an empty set when evaluating the “prePath” expression against the response or an incorrect value (see note at the end of this section regarding arrays).
 In other words, the client has no means to identify the information that has been redacted using the value of “prePath”.

+To further complicate the usage of "prePath", [@!RFC9537] makes it OPTIONAL and does not require its usage, though every example in the RFC of redaction by removal does use "prePath".

 [@!RFC9537] gives the following advice to the client in Section 5.1: